Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 It’s quick, it doesn’t take up a lot of your time and it will help you get organized a little faster.

-19. Spray your bath with scale remover after showering.
+19. Spray your bath with scale remover after every shower.

-More of a cleaning tip but certainly something to help keep your bathroom clean and organized.
+More of a cleaning tip but certainly something to help keep your bathroom clean and organized + saves you some unwanted embarassement if surprise guests pop up.

 20. Plan your self-care routine and stick to it.